checkmarx-ltd/open-source-template/README.md

 ### Modify .gitignore

 This file contains files that will be excluded from git.
 Modify as needed based on the technology being used.

+## Wiki

+Use the [Wiki template](Wiki-template.md) as a basis for content to be maintained on the Repository Wiki

 ## Contribution